aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Fixed
      - True if the simulation used a fixed depth.

+   * - Gain
+     - The total gain of the simulation.

-   * - Camera
+   * - ReadNoise
-     - The camera model used for the simulation.
+     - The read noise of the simulation.

    * - B
      - The background number of photons.